Daniel-Andarge/alx-system_engineering-devops/README.md

 # 🚀 System Engineering and Devops
 ***
-Module of System engineering and Devops, carried out during Full Stack Software Engineering studies at Holberton School.
+Module of System engineering and Devops, carried out during Software Engineering studies at ALX.

 ### 💻 Technology Used
 ***